This guide introduces how to back up meta service data and restore from a backup.

 risectl

 is included in the pre-built RisingWave binary.
-For details, see Quick start.
+Use the following command instead:

 The following SQL command lists existing meta snapshots: